-Join Jane Barratt for an in-depth discussion in this video Compound interest, part of Personal Investing Basics.
+Join Jane Barratt for an in-depth discussion in this video Compound interest, part of Learning to Manage Personal Investments.

 - My husband's grandmother worked in a hospital…laundry in Canada for 30 years.…She was a woman of modest means,…but somehow she was able to buy a house…and retire comfortably.…The key to her retirement?…She invested in Canada savings bonds,…piling her savings into them in 1982…when they paid 12% interest.…In less than 10 years, she almost doubled her savings.…It was an amazingly savvy decision…and a great lesson in the power of interest.…It's been a long time since interest rates were 12%,…but it's still critical to understand…the concepts of interest and compound interest.…